 Radical Xchange and Another Round Another Rally have partnered together to provide Mental health grant assistance to Black hospitality workers in need.

 The Steve Fund is focused on supporting the mental health and emotional well-being of young people of color.
-In response to COVID-19, The Steve Fund has launched Community Conversations, a free webinar series that provides resources and support to students, families, college faculty, and mental health providers.
+The Steve Fund launched Community Conversations, a free webinar series that provides resources and support to students, families, college faculty, and mental health providers.

-The Suicide Prevention Lifeline provides a list of resources to help support emotional wellbeing during the COVID-19 outbreak.
+The Suicide Prevention Lifeline provides a list of resources to help support emotional wellbeing.
 If you’re thinking about suicide, are worried about a friend or loved one, or would like emotional support, the Lifeline network is available 24/7 across the United States.
 The Lifeline is available for everyone, is free, and confidential.
 Call 1-800-273-8255 to connect in English and 1-888-628-9452 to connect in Spanish.

 Talkspace hosts free, licensed therapist-led Facebook support groups where anyone can seek guidance and receive tips and resources about their mental health as it relates to the coronavirus outbreak.